Can't Seem to Make You Mine: Recording and release

 The song was released as a single in July 1965, and first received radio airplay on Santa Monica's KBLA.
 Sky Saxon recalled in a 2006 interview: "they used to play 'Can't Seem to Make You Mine' as late as two in the morning.
 KRLA and all the rest of the stations jumped on it later, but KBLA broke it and people would stay up to hear it."

 A regional hit in California, the single did not chart nationally until its April 1967 re-release, after the band's "Pushin' Too Hard" had reached the U.S. Top 40.
 "Can't Seem to Make You Mine" peaked at number 33 in Canada and number 41 on the U.S. Billboard Hot 100 chart.

-The song features an instrumental by the pianist of the group, with guitar accompaniment.
+The song features an instrumental by keyboardist Daryl Hooper, with guitar accompaniment.

 There was also a radio edit version of this song, which omitted the repeat of the bridge section as well as a repeat of one of the verses.
 The song features a spoken duologue by Saxon before he repeats the final verse ("Come back, baby, I'm all alone").